arnaudrmt/craftkit/readme.md

 > ⚠️ **Version Compatibility Notice**
 >
-> Please be aware that CraftKit has currently only been tested and is guaranteed to work on **Spigot 1.8.x**.
+> Please be aware that CraftKit has currently only been tested and is guaranteed to work on **Spigot 1.8.x** through **Spigot 1.16.x**.
 Support for newer versions is a top priority and will be added very soon!

 This library is built on a simple philosophy: **No dependencies.
 No complex setup.
 Just copy the code you need.** Each utility is self-contained and provides a clean, modern API for handling traditionally difficult tasks like player input, custom items, and interactive messages.